KTH/devops-course/contributions/demo/week2/mqnguyen-golman/README.md

 ## Title

-Continuous integretion testing of node and service availability of promox instances
+Continuous integration testing of node and service availability of promox instances

 ## Names and KTH ID